sathishgnanaprakasam/fsdwetb7/readme.md

 - JSX stands for JavaScript XML.
 - It is an extension of JavaScript that allows you to write HTML-like code in JavaScript.

+## Passing props from parent to child component

+- Props are used to pass data from a parent component to a child component in React.
+- Props are read-only and cannot be modified by the child component.
+- Props are passed as attributes to the child component.

+## Props drilling in react

+- Props drilling is the process of passing props from a parent component to a nested child component through multiple levels of components.